smintio/Portals-ComponentFramework-Interfaces/ComponentFramework/Endpoints/PageConfigurationGenericReadme.md

 Description
 ===========

-Calls component framework methods
+Calls component framework methods based on a certain page configuration.

+Swagger documentation can be found [here](https://portals-development.smint.io:40443/apidocs/index.html?urls.primaryName=Smint.io%20Portals%20Frontend%20API#operations-Component_framework-executeDataAdapterConfigurationPublicApiInterfaceMethodForPortalsContext).

 Current version of this document is: 1.0.0 (as of 29th of February, 2024)

 ## Usage

-When there is a need to read or search through `Assets`, `Products` or any of other of the available [interfaces](../Interfaces/README.md)
+If a certain data adapter configuration is assigned to a specific page configuration, this method need to be used to call API methods of that data adapter configuration.

 ## Signature